Rominitch/CPPCoverage/README.md

 - Build your solution in Debug mode.
 Make sure to compile with '/DEBUG'; '/DEBUG:FastLink' is currently unsupported .
 - Right-click in solution explorer on the test or application project, click "Run code coverage".
 - Open a file that you want to show coverage info for.
 If the file is already open, close it and open it again.
-- For an overview, go to Tools -> Coverage report
+- For an overview, go to Tools &rarr; Coverage report
 - Coverage is measured in a background thread.
 Watch the output window to see when it's finished.

 # Features